jorgeribeiro04/cloudDevelopmentPlatform/README.md

 #This project contains the instructions to automate the creation of a Virtual Machine on Google Cloud.
-The Virtual Machine has the following specifications:
+The Virtual Machine has the following specifications:<br>
    Image: Ubuntu 20.04,
    Disk Size: 250GB,
    CPUs: 2,